ARK-Portal/data_model/README.md

 This repository contains 3 major files:

-1. `ark.model.csv`: The CSV representation of the AMP AIM data model.
-This file is created by the collective effort of data curators and annotators from the AMP AIM and is used to create the JSON-LD representation of the data model.
+1. `ark.model.csv`: The CSV representation of the ARK Portal data model and is used to create the JSON-LD representation of the data model.

 2. `ark.model.jsonld`: The JSON-LD representation of the data model, which is